Inherited Craziness

 In 1881, still in the Village Back Street, Rainham, Isaac Phillips (68), widower, Ag Lab, is living with his daughter, Esther (sic) (24) as his housekeeper.

-But in 1891, Isaac Phillips (76), widower, Field Labourer, is listed as an Inmate at the Workhouse in Romford.
-He was still resident at the Romford Union House (later Oldchurch Hospital) at the time of his death the following year, 1892, aged 78.
+In 1891, Isaac Phillips (76), widower, Field Labourer, was an Inmate at the Workhouse in Romford.
+And he was still at the Romford Union House (later Oldchurch Hospital) at the time of his death in 1892 D Quarter in ROMFORD Volume 04A Page 182, aged 78.
 He was buried, on 5 Nov 1892, in Rainham.

 Oldchurch Hospital, Romford